 But much of Uganda’s agricultural land is underutilised with only about 35 percent being cultivated, often with traditional farming methods and tools.
 This is where great opportunity lies.
 It is estimated that Uganda’s arable land could produce enough food to feed 200 million people – isn’t that amazing?

-It’s exciting to see agricultural innovations are emerging into the market to support this opportunity, companies such as SolarNow who sell solar solutions coupled with affordable and flexible credit to a growing customer base in Uganda and more recently Kenya are a vital part in this agricultural transition.
+It’s exciting to see agricultural innovations are emerging into the market to support this opportunity, companies such as SolarNow who sell our solar water pumps in Uganda, coupled with affordable and flexible credit to a growing customer base in Uganda and more recently Kenya are a vital part in this agricultural transition.